Why You Should Build AI Agents with Ollama First

 The AI PoC Paradox: High Effort, Low ROI

-Building AI Proofs of Concept (PoCs) has become a daily ritual in many company DX departments.
-With the rapid evolution of LLM models, creating PoCs is easier than ever, often yielding better results with less effort.
-Yet, we’re not seeing a commensurate rise in adoption rates and Return on Investment (ROI).
+Building AI Proofs of Concept (PoCs) has become routine in many DX departments.
+With the rapid evolution of LLM models, more and more AI agents with new capabilities come every day.
+But Return on Investment (ROI) doesn’t change in the same way.
 Why is that?

-A significant reason might be that while LLM capabilities are advancing at breakneck speed, our AI engineering techniques for bridging these powerful models with real-world problems are lagging.
-We often get excited about new features and use cases enabled by the latest models, but translating these into tangible, organizational-level applications remains unimproved due to a lack of robust engineering practices.
+One reason might be that while LLM capabilities are advancing at breakneck speed, our AI engineering techniques for bridging these powerful models with real-world problems are lagging.
+We get excited about new features and use cases enabled by the latest models, but real-world returns remains unimproved due to a lack of robust engineering practices.

-So, how can we truly evaluate the real-world impact of our AI PoCs?
+So, how can we estimate the real-world accuracy of our AI PoCs?
 One easy approach is to start building your AI agents with Ollama.
-Ollama allows you to run a curated selection of LLM models locally, on your own machine, with reasonable resource requirements.
-By beginning with Ollama, you’re essentially striving to deliver solutions that an average employee, with an average salary, can realistically utilize, rather than relying on a “superman” solution that comes with an astronomical price tag.
+Ollama allows you to run a selection of LLM models locally with limited resource requirements.
+By beginning with Ollama, you face the challenges of difficult input from users in the early stage.
+Those challenges may remain hidden when a powerful LLM is used.

 Realistic Context Handling